-A shareholder agreement is a document used to establish the guidelines that will govern the workings of a company and the relationship between the company shareholders.
+A shareholder agreement is a document used to establish guidelines to govern the workings of a company and the relationship between its shareholders.

 A shareholder agreement generally targets one or more of the following goals:

 - Ensures the ratio of shares between the shareholders can remain constant by preventing third parties from becoming shareholders without the consent of the original shareholders.

 - Ensures there will be a market for the company’s shares if one shareholder decides to sell.

 - Prevents a minority shareholder from being harmed by the decisions and schemes of a majority shareholder.